Evans-2003/nuclear_physics/README.md

 # Excess mass energy

-Enter number of protons, number of neutrons, number of electrons and atomic mass.
+Enter number of protons, mass number and atomic mass of a nuclei.

-Gives Excess mass energy, binding energy and binding energy per nucleon.
+The programs prints the mass excess, binding energy and binding energy per nucleon.